 If you’ve been injured on the job, you may have questions for a work injury attorney New Jersey employees trust at Rispoli & Borneo, P.C.
 We can answer your questions and review your case at no charge.
 Only a New Jersey work injury attorney is qualified to offer legal advice.
 However, in advance of meeting with a lawyer from our law firm, here are answers to questions we’re commonly asked:

-If you have been injured on the job, a work injury attorney in New Jersey may help you recover your damages and protect your rights.
+If you have been injured on the job, a work injury attorney may help you recover your damages and protect your rights.
 But first, it’s important to understand the basics about work injuries and workers compensation.